-Dwsbc.ocx is a powerful custom control that allows you to intercept and manipulate the underlying Windows message stream for any Visual Basic form or control (including most ActiveX controls).
-SpyWorks 7 includes a .NET Primary InterOp Assembly for the dwsbc subclass control (Professional Edition Only).

-- Dwshk.ocx contains a task or system keyboard event detector which allows you to intercept keyboard entries before they are received by Visual Basic or another application.
-Dwshk.ocx also supports Windows "hooks" and is ideal for intercepting Windows messages on a global basis.
-SpyWorks 7 includes a .NET Primary InterOp Assembly for the dwshk winhook control (Professional Edition Only). - Dweasy.ocx implements common subclassing tasks including Mouse tracking, scrolling and virtual forms, file drag-drop, tiny captions and rollup windows. - Dwspydll.dll for the 16 bit environment and dwspy32.dll or dwspy36.dll for the 32 bit environment contains a set of functions that help you take advantage of advanced API techniques and work with the various controls.
+- Dwsbc80.ocx is a powerful custom control that allows you to intercept and manipulate the underlying Windows message stream for any Visual Basic form or control (including most ActiveX controls). - Dwshk80.ocx contains a task or system keyboard event detector which allows you to intercept keyboard entries before they are received by Visual Basic or another application.
+Dwshk80.ocx also supports Windows "hooks" and is ideal for intercepting Windows messages on a global basis.
+Dweasy80.ocx implements common subclassing tasks including Mouse tracking, scrolling and virtual forms, file drag-drop, tiny captions and rollup windows. - Dwshengine80.dll contains a set of functions that help you take advantage of advanced API techniques and work with the various controls.
 It is also used by the controls themselves to perform their tasks.
-SpyWorks 7 includes a .NET class wrapper for some of the functions of dwspy36.dll (Professional Edition Only). - Exported Functions SpyWorks contains Dynamic Export TechnologyTM which allows you to export functions from your VB created ActiveX DLL's.
+SpyWorks 8 includes a .NET class wrapper for some of the functions of dwshengine80.dll. - Exported Functions SpyWorks contains Dynamic Export TechnologyTM which allows you to export functions from your VB created ActiveX DLL's.
 And it does it without modifying your compiled DLL!
-Now you can use Visual Basic to create export function libraries, Control Panel Applet/Extensions, and ISAPI filters.
-This technology has been extended to allow you to export functions from your Visual Basic .NET or C# assemblies (Professional Edition Only). - DwSpyvb.dll SpyWorks includes a VB 5.0 and 6.0 authored DLL for subclassing, hooks, and management of custom windows.
+Now you can use Visual Basic to create export function libraries, and Control Panel Applet/ExtensionsThis technology has been extended to allow you to export functions from your Visual Basic .NET or C# assemblies - DwShvb8.dll SpyWorks includes a VB 6.0 authored DLL for subclassing, hooks, and management of custom windows.
 It uses the same paranoid approach of our full features controls to help it coexist safely with other controls that subclass and to provide effective clean-up.
 It is also designed for high performance with low level message filtering, shared subclass routines, and maximum use of early binding.
 And it includes complete VB source code.

-- ActiveX Extensions ActiveX is about interfaces, and SpyWorks has the ability to let you override the behavior of interfaces that are part of your Visual Basic 5.0 or 6.0 components.
+- ActiveX Extensions ActiveX is about interfaces, and SpyWorks has the ability to let you override the behavior of interfaces that are part of your Visual Basic 6.0 components.
 For example: you can customize the behavior of the VB property window for controls that you create.
-You can add new standard interfaces to your components (especially standard interfaces that are not VB compatible), such as IObjectSafety that gives you total control over the safety marking of your ActiveX controls. - Winsock Library (Professional Edition Only) Like most people, we've been fascinated by the Internet.
+You can add new standard interfaces to your components (especially standard interfaces that are not VB compatible), such as IObjectSafety that gives you total control over the safety marking of your ActiveX controls. - Winsock Library Like most people, we've been fascinated by the Internet.
 We wondered whether it might be feasible to access the underlying Winsock API directly from Visual Basic without the overhead of ActiveX controls.
 It is, and this component comes with the source code that demonstrates how it is done.
-Includes classes for FTP and HTTP support as well. - NT Services (Professional Edition Only) Desaware's SpyWorks includes a light edition of Desaware's NT Service Toolkit that provides the ability to create true NT services in Visual Basic 6.0. - Creating Background Threads (Professional Edition Only) - SpyWorks includes the dwBackThread component which allows you to create objects in independent threads and to make asynchronous method calls on those objects in Visual Basic 6.0. - Dwebk.ocx is a custom control that contains a pool of function addresses that can be used as "callback" functions for Windows API functions.
-With these two controls and access to the Windows API functions, you can do virtually anything in Visual Basic that you could do using a dynamic link library.
-Note that this control is not necessary for implementing most types of callbacks with Visual Basic 5 and later. - DwTaskbr.ocx (Professional Edition Only) is a VB 5.0 and 6.0 authored ActiveX control that is similar to the Windows 95/98/ME or NT 4.0/2000 task bar.
+Includes classes for FTP and HTTP support as well. - Creating Background Threads -SpyWorks includes the dwBackThread component which allows you to create objects in independent threads and to make asynchronous method calls on those objects in Visual Basic 6.0. - DwTaskbr.ocx is a 6.0 authored ActiveX control that is similar to the Windows 95/98/ME or NT/2000/etc. task bar.
 This control is designed for MDI applications and allows you to switch between MDI childs.
-This control is also included in Desaware's ActiveX Gallimaufry and includes complete VB source code.

-• DwCmndlg.dll (Professional Edition Only) - is a VB 5.0 and 6.0 authored ActiveX component that is similar to the Common Dialog ActiveX control.
+This control is also included in Desaware's ActiveX Gallimaufry and includes complete VB source code. - DwCmndlg.dll is a 6.0 authored ActiveX component that is similar to the Common Dialog ActiveX control.
 This component exposes the full capability of the Common Dialog library and includes additional functionality beyond the Common Dialog ActiveX control.
 This component is also included in Desaware's ActiveX Gallimaufry and includes complete VB source code.

-SpyWorks includes many more components, utilities and examples this list just reflects those that we believe are the most important.
+SpyWorks includes many more components, utilities and examples - this list just reflects those that we believe are the most important.
 The remainder of this manual groups the components by features.